 Once you know you’re dealing with IBS and you’ve got the green light to go low FODMAP, you’ve got to figure out how to make your favourite meals less fermentable.
 If you’re looking for a meal plan so you don’t have to deal with any of this, you can always grab our Banish the Bloat E-Book to guide you through.
 It’s got a seven day meal plan with flexitarian or vegan options.

 If you’re ready to do this on your own, you’re going to need a low FODMAP food list – which you can grab below – and some basic swaps to help make cooking your favourite meals a little less overwhelming.

-- Last but not least, you’ll need some other drink options besides water.
+Last but not least, you’ll need some other drink options besides water.
 Time to ditch chai, oolong and camomile teas in favour of peppermint, rooibos or green tea.
+Delicious smoothies are the perfect morning drink.
 Cocktail time?
 Think vodka or whiskey and not rum…although I typically recommend greatly minimizing alcohol intake to help foster gut healing.

 You CAN do this.
 If you’re ready to try a low FODMAP diet, we’ve got you!